Skip to content

 Fisetin

-What effects does Fisetin have??
+What effects does fisetin have?

-Due to its molecular structure, fisetin has the possibility of neutralizing free radicals.
-This makes it a natural antioxidant, similar to other secondary plant substances.
-Additionally, the molecule can increase the amount of glutathione, the most powerful antioxidant in many organisms.
+Due to its molecular structure, fisetin has the ability to neutralize free radicalsThis makes it, like other secondary plant substances, a natural Antioxidant.
+In addition, the molecule can increase the amount of glutathione, the most powerful antioxidant in many organisms.

 Where is fisetin found in food?